potterjane/peace-of-mind/README.md

 ### Project Goals

-The primary goal of the Peace of Mind website is to
+The primary goal of the Peace of Mind website is to .
+The design of the website should also reflect the company's user goals.
 <br>
-Features include
+Features include sounds clips of the different sound effects such as Nature,
 <br>
-Peace of Mind has two target audiences:
+Peace of Mind has two target audiences: New and returning users and also users who want to help develop the website by suggesting more sound clips and background videos that would benefits the new and returning users.

 #### User Goals